akshayjoshii/zendesk-mle/README.md

 We have 4 environments to prevent conflicts between the dependencies of different components.
 Environments:

-- `Training`': for training local LLM models.
+- `Training`: for training local LLM models.

 - `Inference`: for running inference on local LLM models & 3rd-party LLM services.

 - `Evaluation`: for evaluating LLM models' performance on sequence/intent understanding benchmarks.

-- `App Server`: for hosting the AI REST apis & serving the LLM models.
+- `App Server`: for hosting the REST apis & serving the LLM services.

 ### 1.3 Create Environments